crittles/pretzel/README.md

  =- _=-=-_=- _=-= _--=====- _=-=_-_,-"          |
 jgs=- =- =-= =- = -  -===- -= - ."
 </pre>
-Background of the terminal can be changed by writing another ascii art inside the landscape shell function.
+Background of the terminal can be changed by writing another ascii art inside landscape shell function.

 ## Images
 For anyone who's struggling, this shows the difference between libsixel and chafa.
 If you wish to stick with chafa, you can replace those lines in the code.
 Any tool that allow images to display in the terminal such as w3m or ueberzug may be possible.